ERGeorgiev/BulkDeliverySystem/README.md

 *This Bulk Delivery System is my dissertation for the Technical University of Sofia* *The system was implemented as a cat feeder for the demonstration.*
-*It is currently written in Bulgarian and I have not translated it in English yet."
+*It is currently written in Bulgarian and I have not translated it in English yet.*

 ## Main Elements